Kyriosity/use-dev/README+/decisions/README+/model_as_tasks.md

 Classical, direct/async, and prevalent implementation incurs perpetual patching of unpredictable values for reactive  experience.

-Now, oh boy, spice these reactive interfaces with `async`: you must break the queue of values into orchestration.
-ToDo: EXAMPLE !
+Now, spice these reactive interfaces with `async`: you must break the queue of values into orchestration.

 To make the thing worse recall that besides multitasking there's multi-dispatching (that's how auto-save, or spellcheck runs).